JonathanDZ/TF-FaSNet/README.md

 - Use narrow-band feature extraction to exploit inter-channel cues of different speakers
 - Add a convolution module at the end of the separation module to capture local interactions and features.

-The figure below shows the flowchart of TF-FaSNet model.
+The following flowchart depicts the TF-FaSNet model.

 <p align="center">
     <img src="flowchart.png"  width="60%" height="30%">